Eterna™

 The following warnings apply to this neurostimulation system.

 Poor surgical risks.
-Neurostimulation should not be used on patients who are poor surgical candidates.
-Neurostimulation should not be used for patients with comorbidities that could prevent successful implant or effective therapy.
+Neurostimulation should not be used on patients who are poor surgical risks or patients with multiple illnesses or active general infections.

 Diathermy therapy.
 Do not use short-wave diathermy, microwave diathermy, or therapeutic ultrasound diathermy (all now referred to as diathermy) on patients implanted with a neurostimulation system.
 Energy from diathermy can be transferred through the implanted system and cause tissue damage at the location of the implanted electrodes, resulting in severe injury or death.